rushirb2001/diamond-shape-segmentation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom Research and Educational License**.

+**Key Points:**
+- View and study the code freely
+- Use for educational purposes
+- Reference in academic papers
+- Copying/forking requires written permission
+- Commercial use requires written permission
+  - Modification and redistribution require written permission

+**To request permission:** Contact rushirbhavsar@gmail.com

+See the [LICENSE](LICENSE) file for complete terms.

 ---